Lameguy64/PSn00bSDK/libpsn00b/psxcd/readme.txt

 	* Data streaming functions (prefixed with St*) not yet implemented.
 	  Would require devising a PSn00bSDK equivalent of the STR file format.

-	* Original functions for querying directory contents in the file system not yet implemented.